lavishay-technion/ansible_shallow/01_setup/README.md

 # Practice

+- Before starting the lab verify that you have emptry repository for version control on gitlab or github.
+I recommend the first, yet you are free to use which ever you want to, as long as you will be able to debug your own issues that are not part of the course scope
+    - Suggested name for repository: `Ansible-Shallow-Dive`
 - `cd` to 99_misc/setup/docker
 - Execute `docker compose up -d` command to setup environment
 - Log in to Ansible host container with :
     - `docker compose exec -it ansible-host /bin/bash`
-    - You'll be logged as `root` user, something that is not production environment possible, but should be fine in Lab environment
+    - You'll be logged as user `ansible`, some what production level environment setup, which we will discuss later on.
-- Install all needed packages for Ansible to work
+- Verify that ansible is installed
-- Create automation folder `/ansible`
+- Create automation folder `01_ansible_inventory`
+- Generate empty `ansible.cfg` `hosts.ini` `README.md` and `.gitignore` files
 - Setup version control and save it to remote repository
+- Edit gitignore not to save `*.swp` files
+- Edit `anisble.cfg` to use `hosts.ini` as a default inventory
 - Edit `hosts.ini` file
   - Setup groups all, web and db
-  - issue an `ansible --list-host all`
+  - Issue an `ansible --list-host all`
-    - if there is suitable output kill the lab, by exiting the ansible-host container and stopping docker compose with `docker compose down` command
+    - If there is suitable output,You are done, else, check with the instructor

 ---